web3privacy/constitution/README.md

 The core operating system of Web3Privacy Now is our unique model called **Intentional Do-ocracy**, detailed in Section 2.
 This framework empowers members by balancing freedom with a mindful process: from an initial **Dream**, through **Design** and **Action**, to a final **Reflection** on the outcome.

-For actions that are irreversible, commit significant community resources, or fundamentally alter our shared digital infrastructure, a **Formal Proposal** is required, as explained in Section 3.
-This process ensures major decisions have community consensus and support.
+For actions that are irreversible or commit significant resources, a **Formal Proposal** is required (Section 3).
+This is our safety mechanism: a consent-based process where members can raise formal objections.

 Two areas require special care: interpersonal conflict and the safeguarding of core assets.
-Section 4 introduces the **Stewards**.
-They have two key responsibilities: acting as impartial **'counselors'** to help resolve interpersonal conflict, and as **'guardians'** to safeguard our core community assets.
-Crucially, and unlike a traditional board, the Stewards have no power to dictate the mission or day-to-day activities of the organization.
+Section 4 introduces the **Stewards**, who act as impartial counselors and guardians.
+They hold the ultimate authority to veto a Formal Proposal if it violates our core principles, but otherwise have no power to direct the community.

-Section 5 explains how you become a contributing **Member** of our community.
+Section 5 clarifies who has a voice in our governance, distinguishing between passive **Supporters** and active **Members**, whose governance rights are earned through contribution.

 To ensure our collaboration is smooth and constructive, we have a set of **Guidelines** (Section 6).
-These are not rigid rules, but a shared understanding of effective and respectful behavior within our ecosystem.
+These are not rigid rules, but a shared cultural understanding of effective and respectful behavior.

 Finally, because the spirit of a rule is as important as its letter, we provide **The Legacy**.
-This is the collection of articles, discussions, and philosophies—including the Hackerspace Blueprint itself—that informed this Constitution.
-The Legacy serves as the "cipher" to interpret our principles and understand the rationale behind our structure.
+This is the collection of articles, discussions, and philosophies that informed this Constitution, serving as the "cipher" to interpret our principles.